igABHINAV/Hashira-Chat/README.md

  Catapulted system performance by harnessing the Redis Publish/Subscribe(Pub/Sub) messaging system.

 ## To run locally
--Clone the above repository .
+- Clone the above repository .
 - Get into the server directory and fill the `.env` file with refference to `.env.example` file .
 - Install the `node modules`  required for the `client` and `server` directory by `npm install` .
 - Then in the client directory : `npm run dev`